Moving to Sydney

 Crown Sydney is able to arrange an appointment with a consultant to provide an in-depth explanation of the local education systems if required.

 Medical care and facilities are of an extremely high standard in Australia.
 Sydney has both public and private health care systems.
 Medicare Australia is a government agency that is responsible for providing public health services.
-To qualify for fully subsidised health care you must enroll for Medicare.
-New Zealand citizens living in Australia automatically qualify for enrolment to Medicare.
+To qualify for fully subsidised health care you must enroll for Medicare – some conditions apply.
+New Zealand citizens living in Australia for the correct amount of time qualify for enrolment to Medicare.
 They are also entitled to free emergency hospital care.
 However if they are not enrolled in Medicare they are generally charged with the full cost of doctor visits.

 Some of the most popular suburbs for families in Sydney are: Woollahra, Double Bay, Edgecliff, Bellevue Hill, Rose Bay, Darling o Point, Point Piper, Elizabeth Bay, Vaucluse and Watsons Bay.
 These areas are typically in a higher price range but are close to a large number of public and private schools in the area.
 Outer suburbs and regional areas are typically more affordable, but they are also further away from public transport and places of work.